satyamco/hahaha-joke-api/README.md

 # HaHaHa-Joke-API
-The "Hahaha Joke API" is a RESTful API that provides full userAuthenticantion create, update, delete, like share jokes.
+The "Hahaha Joke API" is a RESTful API that provides full userAuthenticantion create, update, delete, like, save and share jokes.